 - you studied a UK bachelor’s degree, postgraduate degree or other eligible course for a minimum period of time with your Student visa or Tier 4 (General) student visa

-- your education provider (such as your university or college) has told you you’ve successfully completed your course
+- your education provider (such as your university or college) has told the Home Office you’ve successfully completed your course

 If you’re not eligible for a Graduate visa, you may be eligible for another type of visa to stay in the UK.

 A Graduate visa lasts for 2 years.
 If you have a PHD or other doctoral qualification, it will last for 3 years.

 Your visa will start from the day your application is approved.